mark-hahn/basecamp/README.md

 - `query` is an optional object that will be added to the url.
 For example, in the `get_topics` command you will need to specify a page when there are 50 or more topics.
 The query option might look like `{page:2}`.
 This would create a url like `/projects/1/topics.json?page=2`.

-- `data` is the data used in the body of POST and PUT requests.
+- `data` is a data object used for the request body in POST/PUT commands.
+Note that the content type is set to 'application/json' and the length is automatically provided unless overriden with the headers option.

-- `pipe` also provides data as in the `data` option, but it is a pipe instead of an object.
+- `stream` also provides data as in the `data` option, but it is a stream instead of an object.
+The content type and length will usually need to be provided in the headers option.

+- `headers` is a normal headers object, such as {'Content-Length': 12453}.

 If you are only using the `op` property then you can use that string value for the `options` param instead of an object.